f7ed0/fog_computing/readme.md

 If it is the first time you launch it, docker will need to pull and build images in order to work.
 This may take some time to unfold, but it is a œone-time task.

+## Video uploading

+As the uploading to the fog is not part of the infrastructure you will need a third-party script to publish packets to the MQTT broker as mentionned before.
+This script can be found [here](https://github.com/Miunn/mqtt-streaming-client).

+## Perspectives